ICL Surgery: An Alternative to LASIK | EVO ICL

 How much does ICL eye surgery cost?

-The cost of Visian ICL in the United States varies greatly from one region to the next, and even from one eye surgeon to another.
-Nationwide, surgeons commonly cite a Visian ICL surgery cost range of $4,000 to $6,000 per eye, and many clinics, like Brinton Vision, offer payment plans that land in the range of $150 to $250 per month.
+The cost of EVO ICL in the United States varies greatly from one region to the next, and even from one eye surgeon to another.
+Nationwide, surgeons commonly cite an EVO ICL procedure cost range of $4,000 to $6,000 per eye, and many clinics, like Brinton Vision, offer payment plans that land in the range of $150 to $250 per month.
 A number of factors can influence where on this range your surgeon falls.
-Remember that when paying for Visian ICL, the monthly payments eventually stop, however when managing poor vision with glasses and contacts, there is no end.
+Remember that when paying for EVO ICL, the monthly payments eventually stop, however when managing poor vision with glasses and contacts, there is no end.

 If the price tag seems daunting, keep in mind that there are ways to pay for surgery that take away some of the sting: